- Teaches students:

 Music room with keyboard and office equipment.
 Seating for parents.

-**She has a cat, and some guinea pigs**
+**She has a cat, and a mid size dog**

 *** Travel Equipment ***